mysterymath/lcc6502/lcc/experiments/README.md

 Measures what LCC generates for automatic struct variable initialization.

+#### Results

+LCC performs struct initialization much like character array initialization.
+Space for the initializer is statically allocated, and an assignment is issued at the beginning of the block from the static location to the variable.
+LCC does not combine identical initializers; instead, it creates one initializer per struct literal instance in the source text.

 ### [struct_self_ref.c](struct_self_ref.c)

 Measures what LCC generates for global structs with self-referential contents.